Back to Connecticut

 Qualified census tract

-An area where at least half of the households have an income below 60% of the median gross income, or where the poverty rate is at least 25%.
-This term helps identify areas eligible for certain government assistance programs.
+A neighborhood where at least half of households earn less than 60% of the area's median income or where the poverty rate is at least 25%.

 Limits and Unknowns